Skip to content

 Explain a third-party library when you are stuck

 Pager does not need to be going off.
 Sometimes you just want to understand what a hairy library does before you commit to using it.
 Paste its README into gemini with "explain the mental model I should have before I use this."
-The free tier's 1M context is enough to take the whole README plus a couple of example files.
+Gemini's 1M context is enough to take the whole README plus a couple of example files in a single Flash request.

 What are the real limits of running Gemini CLI on a phone?

-The real limits are no offline mode, the free tier caps at 60 rpm / 1000 rpd (generous but real), Gemini 2.5 Pro is not always the best model for every task, and Google's free-tier terms can change.
+The real limits are no offline mode, paid-key billing now that the free personal tier has ended, Gemini 2.5 Pro is not always the best model for every task, and Google's terms can change on short notice.
 Knowing where Gemini stops helps you match it to the right job instead of fighting it.

 How does Cosyra compare to Termux and Blink+VPS for Gemini CLI?